Former Yan: Reign of Murong Huang

 Murong Hui died in 333 and was succeeded by his son, Murong Huang.
 The Murong attempted to establish the Chinese succession rule from father to eldest son of the main wife, but this was in conflict with their traditional practice of lateral succession.
 Shortly after ascending, Huang's brother, Murong Ren rebelled in eastern Liaodong and split the domain into two.
 Huang defeated Ren in 336, but the issue of succession continued to persist for the Murong even after they established their states.

 In 337, he took the title of Prince of Yan through the support of his officials.
 Most historians regard this event as the start of the Former Yan dynasty, with the name "Former Yan" being used to distinguish it between the other Yan states that came after it.
-In 341, Huang pressured the Jin court into formally recognizing his imperial title, but throughout his reign, he never explicitly declared independence and continued to consider himself as a Jin vassal.
+In 341, Huang pressured the Jin court into formally recognizing his imperial title, but he never explicitly declared independence during his reign and continued to consider himself as a Jin vassal.

 Murong Huang's reign saw Former Yan rapidly expanding its influence.
 In 338, Yan allied with the Later Zhao dynasty to conquer the Duan tribe in Liaoxi.
 Though the campaign was a success, Zhao then betrayed Yan and laid siege on Jícheng.
 Despite heavy odds, Yan was able to repel the Zhao forces.
 In 340, Yan carried out a massive raid on Zhao, reaching all the way to Gaoyang Commandery (高陽郡; around present-day Gaoyang County, Hebei) and capturing 30,000 households before withdrawing.

 In 342, Murong Huang moved the capital to Longcheng.
 Later that year, Former Yan invaded Goguryeo and sacked the capital Hwando, forcing their king Gogugwon into submission.
 In 344, they attacked the Yuwen tribe and destroyed their power base, while in 346, they invaded Buyeo and captured their king, Hyeon.
 As a result of these campaigns, the Former Yan became the sole military power in northeastern China.
 Huang also abolished the Eastern Jin era names within his domain in 345, instead claiming that they were now in the 12th year of his reign since he first succeeded his father.